FahedHermoza/android-testing-with-chatgpt/README.md

 6. Tool used: JUnit.

 ## 🚀 Test Case Generation
-To generate similar functions from a sample base class, we will utilize the concept of Seed and Generator from the realm of pseudo-random numbers, which is explained in detail in the Guidelines.

 We will use two structures provided by ChatGPT:
 1. Independent Prompts: This is the most basic structure that allows us to provide details in a single prompt.
 However, it has a limitation.
 2. The Context: ChatGPT is designed to maintain the context within a conversation, enabling it to understand and respond to the current conversation thread.